bounoable/postdog/README.md

 }
 ```

-You can also use a function as a plugin with `postdog.MiddlewareFunc`:
+You can also use a function as a plugin with `postdog.PluginFunc`:

 ```go
 package main